 Next, I added a silver heart necklace with a rope chain to delineate the dress form’s feminity.

-And I’m just mad about the little antique grocery store shopping tags that I found over on Etsy, now sitting on the bedroom’s side table.
+And I’m just mad about the little antique grocery store shopping tags that I found on Etsy, which are now sitting on the bedroom’s side table.

-*These bedside tables are not anything fancy and they’re not antique.
+*These bedside tables are not anything fancy, and they’re not antique.
 But my dad made them for us back when we purchased our first bed around 26 years ago, with our first home.
-The bed was unnaturally high so he built the tables for us to match the height of the bed at the time.
+The bed was unnaturally high, so he built the tables so we could match the height of the bed at the time.
 I recently painted them Chantilly Lace white to match the trim in this bedroom.
-The four-post bed in this guest bedroom was also a gift from my parents when we again purchased this home in Vermont, and is just as tall.
+The four-post bed in this guest bedroom was also a gift from my parents when we again purchased this home in Vermont, and it is just as tall.
 So we treasure these simple handmade bedside tables.

-I definitely think a pair of cozy matching slippers would be restful at the base of this mannequin dress form.
+A pair of cozy matching slippers at the base of this mannequin dress form would be so cute, too.

 What do you think?